-Root planning smoothens the root surface and stops further growth of tartar and bacteria.
+Root planing smoothes the root surface and stops further growth of tartar and bacteria.
 Cleaner gums stop further growth of bacteria and inflammation.

 Topical or oral antibiotics control the bacterial infection of the gums.
 Oral antibiotics eliminate the thriving of bacteria inside the oral cavity.
 Insertion gels can be used in the spaces between the teeth and gums to reduce the pocket size.

 In advanced stages of periodontitis, you might need surgical treatment.
 Flap surgery is done to reduce the pocket size by making a tiny incision in the gum to pull back the gum tissues.
 Soft tissue and bone grafting are done to reinforce the damaged or destroyed bones and tissues underlying the teeth.